raadned/vertx-kafka-integration/README.md

 # About

 Sample project to demo the Vert.X Kafka client.
+The main components are:

- - A Vert.X websever exposes a REST endpoint that will invoke the Kafka producer.
+ - A Vert.X webserver exposing a REST endpoint that will invoke the Kafka producer.
  - Consumers are then listening to the queue and processing the messages.
+These are modelled as worker verticles.
  - Configuration is passed as json files

 ## Dependencies required to run the project